Ahmedsami9090/printf/README.md

-this is a readme file
+This is a readme file of
+C-printf group project by:
+Ahmed and Olabode.